tywerbicki/Accelerated_Algorithms/README.md

 <br/>

-Algorithms included in this repository thus far:
+Modules included in this repository thus far:
 * Cardiovascular Algorithms
     1) [Approximate Entropy](#approximate-entropy)
     2) [Curve Length](#curve-length)

 <br/>

 How to compile `debug*.c` source code files to ensure that the libraries are working: